Skip to content

 • [ ] Update field creation to use indicators= and subfields= kwargs if desired

-• [ ] Everything else works the same - dictionary access, method names, iteration all identical
+• [ ] Everything else works the same - dictionary access, property names, iteration all identical

 Optional enhancements: